$5409 AUD per person twin share

 Day 6 - Jericho & The Dead Sea - Wadi el-Qult

-This morning after breakfast you will transfer to Herod Palace in Jericho.
-Under the orders of King Herod, this fantastic fortified palace was constructed to provide protection for the Upper City.
-It is also said that Herod’s palace was the possible location of the trial of Jesus.
+This morning after breakfast you will transfer to your starting point near Herod’s Palace in Jericho.
 From here you will set out on foot following Wadi Elqult, a stream that runs from Jericho to Jerusalem (approx. 2hrs).
 Used to transport water from three main springs in the valley to Jericho, several aqueducts have been found along the stream, the oldest dating to the Hasmonean period (2nd century BC).

 Arrive at Wadi Qelt, which is home to a number of Christian sites and monasteries.
 Built as part of a Hasmonean royal winter palace, the Wadi Qelt Synagogue is believed to be one of the oldest synagogues in the world.